twosigma/git-meta/doc/architecture.md

 a mono-repo provides the following advantages:

 - Atomic changes can be made across the organization's code.
-- The history of the of an organization's source is described in a mono-repo.
+- The history of an organization's source is described in a mono-repo.
 With multiple repositories, it is impossible to present a unified history.
 - Because all source is described in one history, archaeological operations such as `bisect` are easily supported.
 - Source in the organization is easy to find.